 You know them as the Salvation Army, and you know that they are raising money to help the poor.
 You might even shop at one of their thrift stores, but what else do you really know about this organization which has become a Christmas staple?

-Since we here at The Best Companys believe in knowing who you're donating to, we encourage our readers to find out what's behind the red shield.
-To get you up to speed, here is a brief collection of trivia about the Salvation Army, it's considerable history, and what it stands for:
+At Best Company we believe in knowing who you're donating to, so to get you up to speed, here is a brief collection of trivia about the Salvation Army, it's considerable history, and what it stands for:

 Sometimes the few volunteers we see outside stores during the holiday season can belie the true size and scope of the Salvation Army.
 Known as Salvationists, their members number more than 1.5 million, and they aren't just in the U.S. and Europe.
 The Salvation Army operates in 127 countries across the globe with the mission of bringing salvation to the poor, the destitute, and the hungry by meeting their "physical and spiritual needs.